EncryptedSalt/MidlineSilver/README.txt

 A: Midline fighters have new skins too!
 The Thunder and Gladius have variants for the player to use.

 Q: Stations too?
-A: Yes, the player can construct a new Midline station to featuring the same color of all new ship and fighter sprites.
+A: Yes, the player can construct a new Midline station featuring the same color of all new ship and fighter sprites.
 There are no added restrictions or required blueprints.